1994-2015: Old Virginia!

 My passion for engineering and building comes from humble beginnings: my part-time college job as a Jimmy John’s delivery biker in Charlottesville, Virginia.

-The delivery job prompted me to buy my first real bike, a 2009 Tommaso Monza, and it was on me to maintain it.
-By the time I resold the bike in 2019, I’d replaced every single part at least once, recovered the bike from thieves twice, rode it across the American South, pulled 10,000 city miles, and managed to not get hit by a single car!
+The delivery job prompted me to buy my first real bike, a 2009 Tommaso Monza.
+By the time I resold the bike in 2019, I’d replaced every single part, recovered the bike from thieves twice, rode it across the American South, pulled 10,000 city miles, and managed to not get hit by a single car!

 Fun fact: I’m a dedicated writer of science-fiction and fantasy novels.
 In May 2024, I was honored with a grant from Boston’s GrubStreet to attend the nationally renowned Muse & The Marketplace convention, where I went to craft workshops, pitched my novel to agents, and rubbed elbows from authors from around the world.
 Incredible weekend!